kiahvaidya/FlightFarePrediction/README.md

 2. Install dependencies:

-  pip install -r requirements.txt
+-pip install -r requirements.txt

-  Ensure rf_flight_model.xz is in the project directory.
+-Ensure rf_flight_model.xz is in the project directory.

-  The app can automatically download it if missing.
+-The app can automatically download it if missing.

 ## 🗒️ Notes